LordAfterEight/rvmasm/README.md

 ```rsub``` is used to decrement a register's value by the following value.
 Examples:
 ```ruby
-rsub A num 8      # Decreases the value in the A register by 8 rsub X hex 12     # Decreases the value in the X register by 0x12 (18 in decimal)
+rsub A num 8      # Decreases the value in the A register by 8 rsub B hex 12     # Decreases the value in the B register by 0x12 (18 in decimal)
 ```
 </details>